komapijs/komapi/README.md

   static tableName = 'users';
 }
 ```
+### Services
+Komapi provides a framework of creating reusable services with minimal boilerplate.
+For more information, see test for examples.
+Note that the API is not final - hence the lack of documentation.

 ### Tips
 1. For better performance, add the following line before any import statements in your main application file `global.Promise = require('babel-runtime/core-js/promise').default = require('bluebird');`.
 This enables usage of Bluebird promises by default and significantly improves performance.